almost/hubbub/readme.md

 Hubbub
 ======

-Comments as GitHub pull requests for Jekyll (and other static site generator) websites.
+Comments as Github pull requests for Jekyll (and other static site generator) websites.

 Thanks to Miles Sabin ([twitter](https://twitter.com/milessabin) & [github](https://github.com/milessabin)) for the original idea and initial sponsorship.